-- A vision for what the datasets within the Data Theme will be in the future.
-The vision is usually driven by particular use cases i.e., what the data is required for as a matter of priority. - Short term goals to be achieved and associated milestone dates. - Activities to be undertaken, such as improving data quality, data supply chains, standards compliance, delivery mechanisms, policies associated with data release, retention and sharing, archive management for reuse and stakeholder engagement. - Assignment of responsibility for change management: - A Data Theme Sponsor with responsibility to engage with dataset custodians to guide initiatives to move each Data Theme towards the stated vision. - An owner (usually the custodian) with responsibility to implement initiatives to improve the dataset. - The outcomes associated with each action. - Funding situation for each action and/or activity.
+- Assignment of responsibility for change management: - A Data Theme Sponsor with responsibility to engage with dataset custodians to guide initiatives to move each Data Theme towards the stated vision. - An owner (usually the custodian) with responsibility to implement initiatives to improve the dataset. - The outcomes associated with each action. - Funding situation for each action and/or activity.

 The Road Map is a key tool for achieving stakeholder buy-in.
-It should, therefore, achieve some immediately measurable benefits whilst progressing towards the eventual desired future state.
+It should therefore, achieve some immediately measurable benefits whilst progressing towards the eventual desired future state.
 Additionally, acquiring, enhancing and updating geospatial information is a costly and resource intensive process.
 The Road Map is typically designed to be completed over a three to five-year period and reviewed annually.

-Figure 4.5: Elements of a Data Theme Road Map
+Figure 4.5 Elements of a Data Theme Road Map

 Priorities will differ by country and should be based on the national political, social and economic drivers.
-Typically, the Global Fundamental Data Themes will be seen as the most important because they have an impact across a broad range of applications and stakeholders.
+Typically, the Fundamental Data Themes will be seen as the most important because they have an impact across a broad range of applications and stakeholders.
 They are also more likely to have a positive impact on economic growth.
 With benefits from initial efforts realized, it may be possible to add more data themes over time.

-Within the Global Fundamental Data Themes, the imagery theme is likely to be a priority for many countries, as it is used to create other Data Themes, such as the digitization of buildings and settlements.
-While imagery is costly, there is a growing range of free and low-cost Earth observation satellite data that can be used by countries to initiate the transformation to digital geospatial information use and management (See SP:7 Action 7.6.2).
+Within the Fundamental Data Themes, the imagery theme is likely to be a priority for many nations, as it is used to create other Data Themes, such as the digitisation of buildings and settlements.
+While imagery is costly, there is a growing range of free and low-cost Earth observation satellite data that can be used by countries to initiate the transformation to digital geospatial information use and management.